jenkinsci/.github/README.md

 ## Contributing

-* To change existing configurations, just submit a pull requests
+* To change existing configurations, just submit a pull request
-* To propose new configurations (new GitHub Apps and so on), please start a discussion in the [Jenkins developer mailing list](https://groups.google.com/d/forum/jenkinsci-dev) to get the community feedback
+* To propose a new configuration (new GitHub Apps and so on), please start a discussion in the [Jenkins developer mailing list](https://groups.google.com/d/forum/jenkinsci-dev) to get the community feedback